The “Twofer” That Will Equip and Empower you to Support and Teach the Whole Child.

 What if I were to tell you that as you are universally designing your learning experiences and environments by using a Universal Design for Learning (UDL) lens, you are supporting your learners with Social and Emotional Learning (SEL) practices that support the whole child?
 That’s an amazing twofer, right?!

-With what is happening right now in education, the COVID unknowns, and all of society’s uncertainties, the need to support our students not just with academics, but more importantly with social and emotional learning is imperative because all learning IS social and emotional.
+With what is happening right now in education and all of society’s uncertainties, the need to support our students not just with academics, but more importantly with social and emotional learning is imperative because all learning IS social and emotional.
 But, can educators take one more thing “to do”?
 Well, a twofer would make it a lot easier.
 Plus, it’s a must.
 Intrigued?
 Not quite sure how to do this?
 Read on.

 Ok, we have all seen the pendulum swing in education, new initiatives come and go.
 UDL, SEL, or any other initiative can feel like just another overwhelming thing on very full plates, honestly, full platters for educators that are overflowing.
 But when we begin to unpack and understand the overlaps between initiatives, we realize that they aren’t really different things so much as complimentary things that all lead to embracing variability both academically, socially, and emotionally.
 UDL is all about removing barriers, offering choices and options that will improve teaching & instruction that will ultimately lead to better outcomes for our students.
 Used and woven seamlessly together, it doesn’t have to be “another thing” for teachers “to do”, but this twofer will equip and empower you to support and teach the whole child.
 Isn’t that our goal?

 How to weave together UDL and SEL throughout your day